Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 For players approaching Winna Mines with a "push to bust" plan, the math says variance dominates session outcomes regardless of brand.
 Bankroll-survival discipline beats high-K greed.

-We tested Mines at all 10 brands in our audit set during the most recent cycle.
+We tested Mines at all 10 brands in operator coverage during the most recent cycle.
 The Winna Mines build is structurally consistent with the standard implementations:

 | Brand | Verified Mines house edge | Notable brand feature | Catalogue position |